nyuruN/ShaderRinth/README.md

 ## Goal posts

-The program is currently in active development.
+The project is currently on halt.

 ---